AoikamiMio/Arch-Linux-UEFI-Installation-Guide/README.md

 ```
 [iwd]# station wlan0 connect Wifi-SSID
 ```
->> You can also use this combined command to connect.
+>> You can also use this combined command to connect to network.
 >> __# iwctl --passphrase `passphrase` station device connect `Wifi-SSID`__
-7. Use `quit` to quit `iwc`, and verify your connection.
+7. Use `quit` to terminate `iwc`, and verify your connection.
 ```
 # ping archlinux.org
 ```